opentact/opentact_api_docs/source/subaccount.rst

 ============ ===========
 Parameter    Description
 ============ ===========
-FriendlyName A human readable description of the new subaccount, up to 64 characters.
+name         A human readable description of the new subaccount, up to 64 characters.
 ============ ===========